 *These newspapers merged into a new newspaper, The Herald Democrat, that started in 1886 and still exists today as the only newspaper in Lake County.

 The county courthouse and city hall both have archives of physical records useful for research.
-These physical records can include trial records, marriage certificates, birth certificates, death certificates, business records, organization records, etc. In most cases, these records are not available electronically and you would need to manually go through them.
-Also, there might be a fee if you want copies.
+These physical records can include trial records, marriage certificates, birth certificates, death certificates, business records, organization records, etc. In most cases, these records are not available electronically and are only available manually.
+A fee may be charged for copies.

-In addition to finding birth certificates and death certificates at the city or county buildings, another way is to go to the cemetery itself.
-Leadville had a relatively small, unsuitable cemetery in the late 1870s but then obtained land by 1879 for a new large cemetery that still exists today.
-The Evergreen Cemetery is divided into various areas each owned by its own entity.
-The Hebrew Cemetery is just one of these many sections.
-The tombstones in the Evergreen Cemetery range in preservation from gone to barely still there to excellent shape or replaced with newer markers.
+In addition to finding birth certificates and death certificates at the city or county buildings, another way is to visit the cemetery itself.
+Leadville had a relatively small, unsuitable cemetery in the late 1870s but obtained land by 1879 for a larger, new cemetery that still exists today.
+The Evergreen Cemetery is divided into various sections each owned by separate entities.
+The Hebrew Cemetery is just one of several sections.
+The tombstones in the Evergreen Cemetery range in preservation from vanished to dilapidated to well preserved and includes newer markers.

-Here is a site that has more information about the cemeteries in Leadville:
+The Lake County Public Library has more information about the cemeteries in Leadville: Lake County Cemeteries